 READ MORE: Where to Find the Best Canggu Restaurants

 Visit the famous Tanah Lot

-To visit grab yourself a scooter as it’s about a half-hour drive from Canggu on easy paved roads.
+To visit grab yourself a scooter as it’s about a 20-minute drive from Canggu on easy paved roads.
+Affordable transfers are also available for those who prefer not to drive.
 Expect lots of tourists as it’s one of the most popular tourist attractions in Bali.
 At the time of writing the entrance fee is 60,000 and parking is 3,000.

 Get your surf on

-Boards can be rented at many places along the beach and costs around 50,000 per hour.
+Boards can be rented at many places along the beach and a board costs 50,000 per hour.
 If you’re bringing your own surfboard scooters can be rented that have racks to hold surfboards.

 Hangout at a rooftop pool

 If you’d rather relax on a rooftop without the sand but still have views of the water then head to Ashton Canggu Beach Resort.
 Not far from Batu Bolong Beach, this hot spot is not super known but is totally worth checking out.